SuaveIO/suave/_includes/content.md

-Something that may trick beginners up is that your web parts are "values" in the sense that they evaluate once, e.g. when constructing `choose [ OK "hi" ]`, `OK "hi"` is evauated once, not every request.
+Something that may trick beginners up is that your web parts are "values" in the sense that they evaluate once, e.g. when constructing `choose [ OK "hi" ]`, `OK "hi"` is evaluated once, not every request.
 You need to wrap your web part in a closure if you want to re-evaluated every request, with e.g. `warbler`.

 Tutorial: Composing bigger programs